Today, you can do almost anything online.

 You Do Not Have a Personalized Estate Plan

-Every estate is unique, and that is the point of meeting with an estate planning attorney.
+Every estate is unique, and that is the point of meeting with a Long Island estate planning lawyer.
 You want to draft a plan that addresses the unique aspects of your beneficiaries, estate, and assets.

 Estate templates are strictly generic.
 They do not look for those unique factors that make you stand out from the crowd.
 Using these means you could miss out on a chance to avoid probate, avoid heavy estate tax, and your property might not transfer to the right party.